mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 ![time_spent](/img/imagenet/time_spent.png)

-Seems like the scraper is spending a lot of time on the other URLs.
+Seems like the downloader is spending a lot of time on the other URLs.
 Let's see how productive is the time spent.
 Here is a comparison of successes from Flickr URLs vs other URLs:

 ![successes](/img/imagenet/successes.png)